CapRover

 ########

-when deployed via CapRover.
+1. After ########, copy the entire content of your Docker Compose.
+Keep in mind that your services will get prefixed with srv-captain-- when deployed via CapRover.
 Hence make changes if needed.
 For example, the complete wordpress docker compose will look like this in CapRover

 captainVersion: 4